Maybe you had some doubt in your mind earlier this season about the Indianapolis Colts being true contenders, even after some huge wins.

 For years, it seemed like you couldn't get rid of the Giants.
 No matter how bad they looked for stretches of the regular season, they'd hang around and peak late.
 Kind of sounds like the Ravens.

-Baltimore, which turned it on at playoff time last season and won a Super Bowl, has looked finished a few times this season.
+Baltimore, which turned it on at playoff time last year and won a Super Bowl, has looked finished a few times this season.
 Yet here the Ravens are after a win against the Jets, 5-6 and tied for the sixth seed in the AFC playoffs.
 Don't count them out yet.

 Keenan Allen's offensive rookie of the year campaign: Allen is looking like one of the steals of the draft.

-The Chargers receiver, who was selected in the third round out of Cal, is making a run at offensive rookie of the year honors.
+The Chargers rookie receiver, who was selected in the second round out of Cal, is making a run at offensive rookie of the year honors.
 Tampa Bay quarterback Mike Glennon has a good case, Packers running back Eddie Lacy is probably the frontrunner, but don't forget about Allen.
 Allen had nine catches for 124 yards in a huge 41-38 Chargers win.
 He has 50 catches for 737 yards on the season, and four 100-yard performances in his last seven games.